 One of the biggest planner/journal questions that I get, it "What is the best way to use printables to create my own planner?"

 If you're the type of person who SAVES all their past planners/bullet journals, this might not be for you.
 You may prefer a sewn in or spiral bound journal.
-But if you are looking to create a custom journal that evolves with you and your life, ringed binder journals are the way to go!
+But if you are looking to create a custom journal that evolves with you and your life, refillable journals are the way to go!

 Creating your own custom bullet journal or planner is SO easy to do, and the best part is, you can make it EXACTLY how you like, so that your planner fits YOUR life, and all the beautiful chaos that includes.